GLaDO8/CNN-architectural-components/README.md

 Numpy implementation of the convolution layer and pooling layer(max, min, avg etc).
 Works with multi-channel input with padding and n-kernel layers.

 **Pending improvements**
-* implement batch image convolutions
+* implement batch image convolution support
-* implement padded input path

 **Note**